amiyasahu/amiyasahu.github.io/_posts/2016-09-02-detect-jquery-ajax-requests-in-php.md

 title: Detect JQuery AJAX Requests with PHP
 ---

-When you make a AJAX call to the server using JQUery, it adds a special header along with the request.
+When you make a AJAX call to the server using JQuery, it adds a special header along with the request.

 So you can check on the server side against this header.